w1ll-dev/w1ll-dev/README.md

 ### My current job...💪
 <p>
   I currently work as a <b>smarttv developer</b> at <b>Mirakulo</b> software.
-Together with the Globo network television we built and currently maintain
+Together with the Globo.com we built and currently maintain
   <b>Globoplay</b>.
 </p>